A Uniform Rigid Rod Rests On A Level Frictionless Surface

 • Conservation of Energy: In the absence of friction, the total mechanical energy (kinetic energy + potential energy) of the system is conserved.
 The work done by the applied force is converted into translational and rotational kinetic energy.

 • Conservation of Momentum: Since there are no external forces acting in the horizontal direction other than the applied force, the linear momentum of the system is not conserved when the force is being applied.
-However, if the applied force is removed, the momentum will be conserved, and the rod will continue moving at a constant velocity.
+Even so, if the applied force is removed, the momentum will be conserved, and the rod will continue moving at a constant velocity.

 • Conservation of Angular Momentum: Similarly, the angular momentum of the rod is conserved only when there is no external torque.
 If the applied force creates a torque, the angular momentum will change.
 Once the torque is removed, the angular momentum will remain constant.